triplea-game/triplea/docs/map-making/how-to-upgrade-legacy-map-features.md

 - `="playerAttatchment` >> `="playerAttachment`

+### XML Deletions

+_(these items were already deprecated and did nothing)_

+- `<option name="isParatroop"*/>`
+- `<option name="isMechanized"*/>`
+- `<option name="takeUnitControl"*/>`
+- `<option name="giveUnitControl" value="true"/>`
+- `<option name="giveUnitControl" value="false"/>`

+## map.properties Changes

+Within every "map" properties file, inside the main folder of the map, change:

+- `color.Impassible=` >> `color.Impassable=`

+## Sound file changes

+Change all sounds inside the "sounds" main folder of the map from "wav" to "mp3" format.
+128Kbps and 168Kbps are the preferred bit rates.

 ## Warnings

 The following xml codes, as being properties, are not validated (if you leave them, the game will play, but they will set nothing in the engine) (it is suggested you double check you don't have them within any game files, after upgrading the map):

 - `="Battleships repair at end of round"`
 - `="Battleships repair at beginning of round"`
 - `="Naval Bombard Casualties Return Fire Restricted"`
 - `="SBR Affects Unit Production"`

 While all options named "takeUnitControl" must be deleted, any option named "giveUnitControl" must be deleted only if its value is "true" or "false".